Zhanfengmai/zhanfengmai.github.io/_pages/about.md

 ---

 #### Brief Self-Introduction
 My name is Zhan-Feng Mai.
-I graduated from South China Normal University (SCNU) and got the bachelor's degree in Science in 2015.
-I got my Master's degree in Scinece in Beijing Normal University and then got my Doctor's degreee in Tianjin University.
+I graduated from South China Normal University (SCNU) and got a bachelor's degree in Science in 2015.
+I got my Master's degree in science from Beijing Normal University and then got my Doctor's degree from Tianjin University.
 My supervisor is Hong L\"{u}.
-Currently I am the KIAA postdoc in Kavli Institute for Astronamy and Astrophysics, Peking University (KIAA-PKU).
+Currently, I am the KIAA postdoc at Kavli Institute for Astronomy and Astrophysics, Peking University (KIAA-PKU).

 #### Academic Interest:
-My current academic insterests are physics of black holes and neutrons stars in modified gravity.
-Especially, I am know focus on the Quasi-Normal modes (QNMs) and superradiant instability and their applications to the black holes stabiltiy analysis and gravitatinal waves.
+My current academic interests are the physics of black holes and neutron stars in modified gravity.
+Especially, I now focus on the Quasi-Normal modes (QNMs) and superradiant instability and their applications to the black hole stability analysis and gravitational waves.

 <br/><br/>
 <br/><br/>